tomas4/grid-correl-atcor/README.md

 # grid-correl-atcor
 Set of scripts for spatially-variable radiometric normalization of satellite imagery.
+Please note: *this code repositiry is not yet complete*.
 # The scripts
 ## i.grid.correl.atcor.py
 Provides the core functionality, ie. the radiometric normalization of single band of a satellite image based on reference image.
 It works within the [GRASS GIS](https:/grass.osgeo.org) 7.x session.
 When run without arguments, it provides graphical user interface.